Helsinki, Finland – courtesy of Fodors

 Finlandia can be heard prominently in the film score for Die Hard 2: Die Harder.

-The Parker Symphony Orchestra performed Finlandia on October 29, 2016 and will perform it again October 15, 2021.
+The Parker Symphony Orchestra performed Finlandia on October 29, 2016, October 15, 2021, and will perform it again June 5, 2022 at our Ukraine Benefit Concert.